mansoor2016/reliable-downloader/ReliableDownloader/README.md

 ﻿# Reliable Downloader

 ## Summary
 Simple command line application for reliably downloading web resource.
-Resilienc is provided through various retry policies, two implemented at present:
+Resilience is provided through retry policies, two implemented at present:
 - NoRetry: No resilience, if connection fails, the process will end.
 - RetryForeverWithIncreasingWait: Will retry forever with increase time between retries.